 Do Not Exceed Your Child’s Wakefulness Window

 Wakefulness windows are the period of time that your child can remain awake without needing sleep.
-Infants obviously have very short wakefulness windows, while toddlers and preschoolers wakefulness windows will be longer.
+Infants have very short wakefulness windows, while toddlers and preschoolers wakefulness windows will be longer.
 When your child is awake for longer than the recommended time, you may find that he has a hard time settling, relaxing, and may fight sleep later in the day.

 Be Aware of Appropriate Bedtimes and Wake Times